Basic Human Anatomy: Plot

-Shirley asks Troy and Britta what they are going to do for the first anniversary of their first date; they both pretend to not have forgotten the date.
-Troy, however, happily remembers it as being the third anniversary of he and Abed watching the original Freaky Friday for the first time, which he presents to Abed as a DVD.
-As Abed thanks Troy for the gift, they re-enact the wishing and body switching scene from Freaky Friday.
-As the pair spin around and fall to the floor a Greendale technician (Craig Michaelson) flickers the lights, explaining it is a "routine light switch check."
+Shirley asks Troy (Donald Glover) and Britta (Gillian Jacobs) what they are going to do for the first anniversary of their first date; they both pretend to not have forgotten the date.
+Troy, however, happily remembers it as being the third anniversary of him and Abed (Danny Pudi) watching the original Freaky Friday for the first time, which he presents to Abed as a DVD.
+As Abed thanks Troy for the gift, they reenact the wishing and body switching scene from the film.
+As the pair spin around and fall to the floor, a Greendale technician (Craig Michaelson) flickers the lights, explaining it is a "routine light switch check."
 Troy and Abed are disappointed the change did not work.

 The next morning, Troy (as Abed) wakes up next to Britta, who wishes him a happy anniversary.
-Troy quickly wakes Abed up and tells him a body switch occurred after all.
-Troy and Abed try to convince the rest of the study group that they really swapped bodies, and determine that Abed (as Troy) will have to go to with Britta for their anniversary dinner.
+Troy quickly wakes Abed (as Troy) up and tells him a body switch occurred after all.
+They try to convince the rest of the study group that they really swapped bodies and determine that Abed (as Troy) will have to go to with Britta for their anniversary dinner.
 Troy (as Abed) tells the group the pair will need to recreate the exact scene from yesterday to switch back, but the DVD has gone missing.

-Jeff asks Dean Pelton to give a Freaky Friday DVD to Troy and Abed, pretending it's not a new copy Jeff bought instead.
-When the Dean asks Jeff how Troy and Abed switched bodies, he grabs onto the DVD and convulses while the same technician flickers the lights, again citing a routine light switch check.
-The Dean starts acting like Jeff.
+Jeff asks Dean Pelton (Jim Rash) to give a Freaky Friday DVD to Troy and Abed, pretending it's not a new copy Jeff bought instead.
+When the dean asks Jeff how Troy and Abed switched bodies, he grabs onto the DVD and convulses while the same technician flickers the lights, again citing a routine light switch check.
+The dean starts acting like Jeff.

-Annie and Shirley visit the Dean in order to find out why Leonard is ranked #1 in the class.
-The Dean at first refuses, but then to continue to act like Jeff reveals that Leonard once took a class in 1968 in Rotary Phone Maintenance and has been taking every subsequent class pass/fail in order to maintain a perfect GPA.
+Annie and Shirley visit the dean in order to find out why Leonard (Richard Erdman) is ranked #1 in the class.
+The dean at first refuses, but then to continue to act like Jeff reveals that Leonard once took a class in 1968 in Rotary Phone Maintenance and has been taking every subsequent class pass/fail in order to maintain a perfect GPA.
 When they confront Leonard, he runs out of the college, thereby returning Shirley and Annie to #1 and #2 in the class respectively.
 Annie is attracted to the Dean while he is acting like Jeff but cannot understand why.
-Shirley's solidarity with Annie dissolves as soon as she gets the #1 ranking and she gloats, which annoys Annie.
+Shirley's solidarity with Annie dissolves as soon as she gets the #1 ranking and she gloats, annoying Annie.